 - wait for the train to pass

 - wait for the lights to stop flashing and the barrier arm to lift before crossing

 At a level crossing controlled by give way or stop signs only you must:

-- On a give way sign, slow down and be prepared to stop
+- slow down and be prepared to stop

 If you need to wait for a train to pass, stop well before the tracks.
-When crossing tracks always make sure there is enough room for your vehicle on the other side of the tracks.
+Always ensure there is space on the other side of the crossing for your vehicle.

-Visit Rail Safety NZ for other facts and stories.
+Visit Track Safe NZ for further facts, resources and stories.